exerinity/ex3.lol/README.md

 (I don't do any of my stuff commercially, it's all a hobby I do to kill time; and I don't make money from it)
 - Apply legal terms or technical restrictions

+### BUT:
+There might be third-party copyrighted content on this site.
+This is obviously not under CC-BY-SA-NC 4.0.
+In that case, if the owner of said content wants it gone, [email me](https://ex3.lol/email).